ConnectPay Blog » Latest Articles

 Understanding the Different Types of Payroll Services

 There are many different types of payroll services.
+Trying to figure out what kind of service your company actually needs is challenging.

-Trying to figure out what kind of service your company actually needs isn’t always easy.
-And, the last thing you want to do is pay a lot of money to a payroll service only to find out they can’t do what you really need them to.
-Even worse, you get your needs met, but you’re still overpaying because they sold you a bunch of services your company can’t use.
+And the last thing you want to do is pay a lot of money to a payroll service only to find out they can’t do what you really need them to.

 The Different Types of Payroll Services

-Full disclosure: we are a payroll service provider focused on delivering hassle-free payroll processing for our customers.
 If your company is a small business in need of payroll services, we would love to show you how we’ll save you time, money, and a whole lot of stress.
 You can reach out to us here; we would love to meet you.

 #1: In-House Payroll

 Some companies actually have their own department that handles payroll in-house.
 Obviously, this takes a lot of time, knowledge, and staffing resources.
-There are also more risks involved, especially when it comes to regulatory compliance and taxes.

 Typical companies that manage payroll in-house are large enterprises with thousands of employees.